-Amount for H Wiens for fiscal year 2022 relates to a supplemental compensation payment of US\$364,839 in relation to his service as interim CEO.
-Mr Wiens currently receives a temporary exertion fee of US\$130,000 per month for the period he is in the interim CEO role.
+Amount for H Wiens for fiscal year 2023 relates to a supplemental compensation payment of US\$650,000 in relation to his service as interim CEO.
+Mr Wiens received a temporary exertion fee of US\$130,000 per month for the period he was in the interim CEO role.